cheatham1/SoftwareBook/take_a_closer_look.md

 Now let's take a closer look at what is going on when you run the analysis.

 The Configurations folder contains the configuration files.
 The Configuration.py file specifies how an analysis should behave.

 The preconfigured analysis is a top pair analysis called TTbarAnalaysis.
 This can be changed later if you wish to look at another analysis, or just use the -a option.
 The first portion of the configuration file defines the job and looks like this:

+Look at the code directly here: [Configuration.py](https://github.com/atlas-outreach-data-tools/atlas-outreach-data-tools-framework/blob/master/Configurations/Configuration.py)

      Job = {
          "Batch"           : True,              (switches progress bar on and off, forced to be off when running in parallel mode)